 Childhood songs: Views and values in the Vietnamese American home.
 Tina Huynh and Beatriz Ilari (University of Southern California).
 Theme: 2.1 and 1 and 3.1

 The impact of singing on language development in 4-year old children.
-Caitline Bridson-Pateman, Petra Hauf, Annie Larouce, and Helene Deacon (St. Francis Xavier University, Nova Scotia Canada, and Dalhousie University, Halifax, Nova Scotia Theme 2.3
+Caitlin Bridson-Pateman, Petra Hauf, Annie Larouche, and Helene Deacon (St. Francis Xavier University, Antigonish, Nova Scotia Canada, and Dalhousie University, Halifax, Nova Scotia Theme 2.3

 Singing-Voice and the acquisition of phonetics in the learning of French as a foreign language.
 Sandra Cornaz (Lansad, Univ.
 Grenoble Alpes (Grenoble, France); Diane Caussade (Univ Grenoble Alpes, GIPSA-Lab, Grenoble, France).
 Theme 2.3